Southampton is special for many reasons.

 Getting there by train

 Southampton Central Station is a short distance away from the port.
-Ocean Cruise Terminal and Mayflower Cruise Terminal are walkable if you have packed lightly but you'll need a taxi to City Cruise Terminal or Queen Elizabeth II Cruise Terminal.
+City Cruise Terminal and Mayflower Cruise Terminal are walkable if you have packed lightly but you'll need a taxi to Ocean Cruise Terminal or Queen Elizabeth II Cruise Terminal.
 Happily there are usually plenty of taxis waiting outside the station to take you to the terminal buildings should you choose.

 Services travel between this station and Salisbury, Portsmouth Harbour, Cardiff, London, Manchester, Weymouth, Great Malvern, Poole, Brighton (East Sussex), Romsey, and Bournemouth.